gosiacodes/Budget-App-React/README.md

 ## :pushpin: _How does the application work?_

-Budget / bank application  made with React.js and local storage.
+Budget / bank application  made with React.js and LocalStorage.

+Training:

+• React - class component (except app component), props, events, map() iterator, JSX, methods that render HTML code

+• JS and ES6 - arrow functions, map() or set() data structure, LocalStorage

 You can deposit and withdraw money, and see last deposit and withdraw.